 I didn't need to check Seattle’s allergy forecast to know we’re currently experiencing peak season for tree pollen allergies.
-A fine layer of pollen coats my car; a regular round of my children sneezing hits my eardrums.
+A fine layer of pollen coats my car; a regular chorus of my kids' sneezing hits my eardrums.
 My teenager started taking daily allergy medication when she was 11.
 Is it time, I wonder, for my tween to do the same?

 Luckily, help is a phone call away.
-I recently talked to Dr. Mark La Shell, a practicing allergist/immunologist and chief of Group Health’s Allergy and Asthma Program.
+I recently talked to Dr. Mark La Shell, a practicing allergist/immunologist and chief of Kaiser Permanente's Allergy and Asthma Program.
 Here’s what he had to say about seasonal allergy signs, symptoms and treatments.

 1. How do you know if your child is suffering from allergies instead of a cold?